Government

 Mounting Concerns Over Democratic Erosion

-Experts are sounding the alarm regarding the Trump administration’s actions, which they argue are eroding democratic norms and institutions.
+Experts are sounding the alarm regarding the Trump administration’s actions, which are eroding democratic norms and institutions.
 Many political scientists, particularly those specializing in democracy and authoritarianism, express deep concern over the concerted efforts to consolidate executive power and undermine checks and balances.
 This sentiment is echoed by a survey of over 500 political scientists, where the vast majority believe the U.S. is rapidly moving from a liberal democracy towards some form of authoritarianism.

 Defining “Competitive Authoritarianism”